hari-patell/MINST-Neural-Network/README.md

 ## Running the Code

-To run this neural network:
+To run the neural network:
 ```bash
 python main.py
 ```

+The script will:
+1. Download the MNIST dataset (if not already downloaded)
+2. Train the neural network for 15 epochs
+3. Evaluate the model on the test set
-You'll see progress updates for each epoch and a final accuracy score.
-A visualization of sample predictions will be saved as 'predictions.png'.
+4. Generate and save a visualization of sample predictions as 'predictions.png'

-## Extending the Project

-Ideas for improvement:
-- Add more hidden layers
-- Try different activation functions (ReLU, tanh)
-- Implement dropout for regularization
-- Use cross-entropy loss instead of MSE
-- Add momentum to the optimizer